-Wathaba Hiking Trails was awarded the Best Trail for 2007, 2012, 2015 and 2017
+Wathaba Hiking Trails was awarded the Best Trail in 2007, 2012, 2015 and 2017 by Cycad hiking club

 Wathaba is a wilderness area in the Skurweberg Mountains boasting magnificent waterfalls, fauna and flora like wildflowers, mushrooms and lichens.
 Its indigenous kloof vegetation with over a hundred different identified and marked tree species (some of the record size) is home to an array of some of Mpumalanga's most spectacular birdlife.
-Birds such as the Bald Ibis, Knysna Loerie and Long-tailed Wagtail, to mention a few, occur here, as well as a variety of small mammals, reptiles and amphibians.
+Birds such as the Bald Ibis, Knysna Loerie and Long-tailed Wagtail, to mention a few, reside here as well as a variety of small mammals, reptiles and amphibians.

 A three-minute walk upstream from the base camps brings you to the stunning WATHABA RAINBOW FALLS and a natural pool surrounded by wildflowers and dense forest vegetation.
 During the summer the water is cool and refreshing, especially after a walk up the mountain.
 In the winter it is cold and only the bravest go swimming.
 There are two well-marked hiking trails with a variety of tree species, birdlife, wildflowers and plenty of waterfalls.
 The BOSBOKROETE is 4km (yellow trail) and the LYNX LOOP is about 10km (purple trail)